wasimakh2/chess-cheat/README.md

 It uses [Stockfish](https://stockfishchess.org/ "Stockfish website") to compute the best move.

 It displays the arrows and the buttons on the screen with [Tkinter](https://docs.python.org/3/library/tkinter.html "Tkinter documentation").

+### Why is the arrow blinking?

+Because the image recognition model needs to see the board unobstructed.
+By making the arrow blink, it has a chance to capture the screen.